Gunjan-MRao/Gunjan_Mahadeva_Rao_7005SCN_Coursework/README.md

 ## Data representation / BI dashboard

-In addition to the CSV and figure outputs, the project provides a BI-oriented data representation: a star-schema CSV export (`data/processed/bi_export/`: `fact_transactions.csv` plus `dim_supplier.csv`, `dim_category.csv`, `dim_period.csv`, `dim_month.csv`) and a self-contained interactive dashboard (`reports/nhs_procurement_dashboard.html`) that reproduces a Tableau/Power BI-style multi-panel layout in a browser without requiring BI software.
+In addition to the CSV and figure outputs, the project provides a BI-oriented data representation: a star-schema CSV export (`data/processed/bi_export/`: `fact_transactions.csv` plus `dim_supplier.csv`, `dim_category.csv`, `dim_period.csv`, `dim_month.csv`) and a self-contained interactive dashboard (`reports/nhs_procurement_dashboard.html`) that reproduces a Power BI-style multi-panel layout in a browser without requiring BI software.

-**Stated limitation:** a native Power BI `.pbix` file is a proprietary binary format that no Python library can generate, and a Tableau `.twbx` file, while technically a buildable zip archive, cannot be validated to open correctly without Tableau installed.
-The project consequently supplies the CSV export, the functioning HTML dashboard, and [`docs/bi_dashboard_guide.md`](docs/bi_dashboard_guide.md).
-This is a field-by-field guide for reconstructing the dashboard natively in Power BI Desktop or Tableau Desktop from the exported CSVs.

 ## Reproducing the results